home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />

 Home Assistant has started to offer a beta version of the Wear OS app in the Google Play Store.
 Support at this moment is very minimal.
 You must be a beta user of the phone app to participate in the beta for the watch app.

+## Home Screen

  The following list of domains are currently supported to toggle/execute once you login and select them:

 * `input_boolean`
 * `light`